-International Journal of Pharmaceutics and Drug Analysis framed its publication policy based on the standards established by the International Committee of Medical Journal Editors (ICMJE), Open Access Scholarly Publishers Association, etc.
+International Journal of Pharmaceutics and Drug Analysis framed its publication policy based on the standards established by the Committee on Publication Ethics (COPE), International Committee of Medical Journal Editors (ICMJE), Open Access Scholarly Publishers Association, etc.

 IJPDA is an electronic peer-reviewed International Quarterly Research Journal committed to upholding the highest standards of publication ethics.
 To provide our readers with a journal of the highest quality we state the following principles of Publication Ethics and Malpractice Statement.
 All articles not in accordance with these standards will be removed from the publication if malpractice is discovered at any time even after the publication.
 IJPDA is checking all papers in a peer-review process.